 So, what's cogent?

 Our answer to the question is this: the learning that is cogent to global careers and corporate futures is project based learning.
-PBL and its family – internships, apprenticeships, mentoring, STEM instruction, problem based learning, and Maker Education – all of these build both physical things that make a difference in the operating world as they build key competencies.
-These are the competencies that make for careers going forward: empathy, imagination, systems thinking, rigor, cooperation, and management skills.
+PBL and its family – communities of practice, mentoring, internships, apprenticeships, STEM instruction, problem based learning, and Maker Education – all of these engineer physical things that make a difference in the operating world as the same time as they build key competencies.
+These are competencies that make for careers going forward: empathy, imagination, systems thinking, rigor, cooperation, and management skills.
 This is project know-how.
 This is what enables practitioners to collaborate and contribute to their organizations, wherever they are in today's complex, conflicted, and turbulent world.

 At Cogent Language, our mission is to help build project know-how for global careers and for corporate futures by project based learning.
-Our core competence is in designing and deploying PBL opportunities for organizations, including businesses, universities, schools, and NPO's.
+Our core competence is in designing and deploying learning paths in project know-how for organizations, including businesses, universities, schools, and NPO's.

-So, before you choose a learning path for your organization, first decide if it is "cogent".
+So, before you decide on a learning path for your organization, be sure it is "cogent".
 Then compare its features with ours.
 For that purpose, here is a handy checklist.